Elmira Driving Park

-Elmira Driving Park was a harness racing track in Elmira, New York.
+Elmira Driving Park was an American harness racing track located in Elmira, New York.

 History

 Incorporated in April 1871, the Elmira Driving Park Association was chartered with ten directors: Frank H. Atkinson, Samuel T. Reynolds, Ephraim W. Howes, Lorenzo Howes, Charles J. Langdon, Myron H. Foster, Charles W. Skinner, Henry H. Purdy, Uri Bartholomew, and Frederick A. Frasier.
 The organization elected Atkinson as president, Reynolds as vice president, Foster as treasurer, Howes as superintendent, and William E. Straight as secretary.
 Although plans began early, the association did not convene its first formal meeting until the fall of 1875.
 That June, additional incorporators presented themselves before Notary Francis G. Hall, among them Nathaniel R. Seeley, John A. Reynolds, Jefferson B. Clark, Alexander S. Diven, J. M. Shoemaker (Walkie), Alvin R. Burgett, Crans T. Potter, J. R. Reid, and Edwin Eldridge.

 The Elmira Driving Park, completed in August 1875, stood in the city of Elmira, New York.
 A half-mile track was built a little east of Eldridge Park.
 Considerable funds were spent by the directors to make the Elmira Driving Park grounds usable, as it had long been marshy and waterlogged.
 In areas where the track had been artificially built up, the judges and reporters inside the stand could feel the structure shake whenever a group of horses sped by at top speed.
 Grandstands and refreshment booths were built just east of Grand Central Avenue.

 On September 23, 1875, the Daily Advertiser highlighted Elmira's new driving park, noting its spacious half-mile track, superior to the Rochester Driving Park's, along with quality stables, a hotel, and a grandstand.
 Established by wealthy local sportsmen, it opened during the New York State Fair with streetcars running regularly from downtown.
 An estimated 20,000 visitors arrived on September 30, 1875, and 51 horses from across the U.S. were slated to compete, with the grand opening well publicized.

 At the Elmira Driving Park on October 2, 1875, American Girl died after collapsing in the first heat of the $2,000 free-for-all.
 American Girl had shown strong form at the start of the second State Fair race, with John L. Doty driving.
 She had led after several scores, but Doty noticed something wrong at the first turn and released the reins.
 She staggered for about an eighth of a mile before falling and dying at the quarter-pole.
 The Elmira Driving Park Association commissioned a bronze statue of American Girl, which stood at the entrance to the grounds.